By Delwyn Everard, Senior Solicitor and Michael Jones, volunteer.

 The buzz around Whitehouse was such that it had been offered an exclusive master licensing deal by Gadigal even before the album's release!
 The band's main motive when choosing Gadigal was to give their recording a professional marketing and promotional push which would take them beyond the band's existing iTunes account.

-Grant wanted advice on Gadigal's draft master lance contract and we referred him to Jules Munro of Simpsons Solicitors in Sydney.
+Grant wanted advice on Gadigal's draft master lance contract and Arts Law referred him to Jules Munro of Simpsons Solicitors in Sydney.
 Jules is one of Sydney's most experienced music lawyers and volunteers on Arts Law's pro bono advice panel.

 Many of the issues faced by Whitehouse in this situation are common to all bands who want to enter master licence agreements or recording contracts concerning their recordings.
 It is vital that you understand how your band's intellectual property will be dealt with in your contract with a label.
 A good music lawyer will be as valuable to you as the record label!